syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## Read-only support

-Rich Text Editor provides read-only support which allows user to restrict editing.
+Rich Text Editor provides read-only support, which allows the users to restrict editing.
 Rich Text Editor can be used as HTML Viewer using this feature.
 The following code example explains how to set read-only mode in Rich Text Editor.

 {% tabs %}